Barbara Kopple

 Barbara Kopple (born July 30, 1946) is an American film director known primarily for her documentary work.
-She is credited with pioneering a renaissance of cinema vérité, and bringing the historic french style to a modern American audience.
+She is credited with pioneering a renaissance of cinema vérité, and bringing the historic French style to a modern American audience.
+She has won two Academy Awards, for Harlan County, USA (1977), about a Kentucky miners' strike, and for American Dream (1991), the story of the 1985–86 Hormel strike in Austin, Minnesota, making her the first woman to win two Oscars in the Best Documentary category.

-She has won two Academy Awards, the first in 1977 for Harlan County, USA, about a Kentucky miners' strike,[1] and the second in 1991 for American Dream, the story of the 1985–86 Hormel strike in Austin, Minnesota.[2]
-Consequently, she is the first woman to have won twice in the Oscar's Best Documentary category.
+Kopple gained acclaim for the film Bearing Witness (2005), a documentary about five women journalists stationed in combat zones during the Iraq War.
+She is also known for directing the documentary films Wild Man Blues (1997), A Conversation With Gregory Peck (1999), My Generation (2000), Running from Crazy (2013), Miss Sharon Jones!
+(2015), and Desert One (2019).

-Kopple also directed Bearing Witness, a 2005 documentary about five women journalists stationed in combat zones during the Iraq War.
-She is known for her work with artists, including A Conversation With Gregory Peck as well as documentaries on Mike Tyson, Woody Allen, and Mariel Hemingway.
-She was on tour with the Dixie Chicks when lead singer Natalie Maines criticized the Iraq War.
-The film, Shut Up and Sing, debuted at the Toronto International Film Festival.
-It went on to win a Special Jury Prize at the Chicago International Film Festival, and two Audience awards (Sydney Film Festival and Aspen Film Fest).
+She received a Primetime Emmy Award for Fallen Champ: The Untold Story of Mike Tyson (1993), and directed episodes of television drama series such as the NBC police drama series Homicide: Life on the Street (1999) and the HBO prison drama series Oz (1999), winning a Directors Guild of America award for the former.

-She has directed episodes of the television drama series Homicide: Life on the Street and Oz, winning a Directors Guild of America award for the former.
+Kopple received a Lifetime Achievement Award from the National Academy of Television Arts and Sciences on September 28, 2023.